DamoM73/10-Digital-Technologies/README.md

-This is the Repo for Year 10 Digital Technologies
+This is the teaching resource Repo for Year 10 Digital Technologies